 The loudness of the headset is sufficient to kill the sounds in public transport and we are very pleased to hear no sound distortion when listening to the sound.
 The volume is controlled by the keys on the right side and pressing the center section will pause the song or make a call.
 The microphone is integrated into the headphones.
-Apart from the inconclusive design we are surprised by the lack of a 3.5mm jack.
-It means this headphones can not be used when the battery is empty which will happen after ten hours of loud listening.
-If someone cares – NFC is supported so Bluetooth pairing with the cell phone can be accelerated further(of course, with the premise that it also supports NFC).
+Apart from the inconclusive design, we are surprised by the lack of a 3.5mm jack.
+It means these headphones can not be used when the battery is empty which will happen after ten hours of loud listening.
+If someone cares – NFC is supported – so Bluetooth pairing with the cell phone can be accelerated further(of course, with the premise that it also supports NFC).
 This is the best sound quality you will get from the wireless headphones in this price range.

 Sound quality, microphone integrated in the handset, price, comfort.

 Extremely plastic construction, no 3.5 mm connector for wire connection (can not work without battery).